indrasantosa/dv-ditto/README.md

     /* Font that is used in Ditto */
     @import url('https://fonts.googleapis.com/css2?family=Lato:ital,wght@0,100;0,300;0,400;0,700;0,900;1,100;1,300;1,400;1,700;1,900&display=swap');
     ```
-6. To test if the components are copied correctly, run storybook using this commands
-    ```Bash
-    npm run start:storybook
-    ```

-7. To test the integration with the main app, lets make some changes into the main code.
+6. To test the integration with the main app, lets make some changes into the main code.
 In `cra` this would be `App.tsx`
     ```tsx
     import { Button } from './lib';